j9t/little-books/manuscript/website-quality-control.md

 How do we enforce quality?
 This is still a difficult question; so difficult, in fact, that in practice we often see it dodged.
 Why?
 Because enforcement easily upsets people, and we don’t want to upset people, not even—or especially—when they report to us.
 But we’re on the right track here.

 Enforcement happens top-down.
-Executives and managers are to be looked at to emphasize and _live_ quality, to reward good quality, and to—in one way or another—discourage poor quality.
+Executives and managers are to emphasize and _live_ quality, to reward good quality, and to—in one way or another—discourage poor quality.
 How?
 By doing what we frequently miss: measuring quality and tying related metrics to performance evaluations.

 Two anecdotes illustrate that approach.
 There’s one tale of a manager who has, despite efforts of their team to up the ante and increase quality in their department, never endorsed, let alone supported or encouraged those team members’ efforts in team communications or goals.
 That quality initiative’s efforts, witnessed at one point at a major corporation, suffered a significant blowback.